fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

     }

     /**
-     * If no data on client side, fetch it.
+     * If no data on the client side, fetch it.
      * We do it in a passive effect, so render isn't blocked.
      */
     useEffect(() => {